by Hazel Anna Rogers

 Grimes and Sean discuss the idea of humans in the current generation being the ‘last artists’ prior to AI becoming completely competent with all art forms.
 We already know that AI has the capacity to not only play ‘good’ chess, but to play it beautifully and creatively, which has resulted in competitive chess playing becoming far less prevalent.
 Sean brings up Douglas Hofstadter’s study into AI and Chopin, whereupon Hofstadter exposed an AI to a variety of pieces by Chopin, then programmed it to emulate Chopin by creating its own piece of music based off of what it had heard.
 He played the music that the AI had created alongside a genuine early Chopin piece to a group of classical music enthusiasts, then asked them which one they thought sounded most like Chopin.
 All chose the piece created by the AI.
 The AI used formulae and patterns it ‘learned’ from listening to Chopin to create the music itself.
 This brings to the fore certain questions about what sort of a future there is for music as an inherently human art.
 Don’t humans themselves use a database of memory based off of all the music they have ever been exposed to to fuel their own musical creativity?

 Grimes brings up the idea that we, as a collective, are ‘running out’ of ideas to fuel innovative creativity.
 I would tend to agree.
 Many art forms have evolved exponentially in the postmodern age, and their trajectories no longer seem upwards in direction.
-The art world is stagnant, a strange meld of uninteresting visual art and uninspiring poetry produced, perhaps, by the democratization of art (not that I’m suggesting that it’s inherently bad that we can all experience and create art like never before, I just think that we are less inclined to seek out and enjoy great art because we really don’t need to anymore).
+The art world is stagnant, a strange meld of uninteresting visual art and uninspiring poetry produced, perhaps, by the democratisation of art (not that I’m suggesting that it’s inherently bad that we can all experience and create art like never before, I just think that we are less inclined to seek out and enjoy great art because we really don’t need to anymore).
 Everyone creates and shares their art now through various social media means, and so we are constantly inundated by all good and bad art.
-We cannot escape it, whether we’re walking down the street past endless murals or researching on internet pages surrounded by constant adverts depicting lackluster graphics and cartoons.
+We cannot escape it, whether we’re walking down the street past endless murals or researching on internet pages surrounded by constant adverts depicting lack-lustre graphics and cartoons.

 Perhaps AI will soon have the capability to produce new kinds of art, something we seem to have become fairly fruitless in.
 Grimes, however, has brought me to appreciate a new kind of art I hadn’t considered before: producing music almost purely through technological means.

 As a producer, music writer, and solo performer, Grimes has overstepped the boundaries of ‘musical talent’ being purely instrument-based.
 She confesses herself that, for her song ‘Delete Forever’ on ‘Miss Anthropocene’, she used the bare-minimum of actual guitar-playing and simply edited the minimal chords she used in order to create the resonance and musicality that pervade the song.
 I find this utterly ingenious.
 I am a classical pianist myself, and my appreciation for the mastery of the instrument alone as the highest form of musical intelligence has often bordered on the elitist.
-I love that Grimes is advocating for a democratization of electronic music creation, the idea that everyone, regardless of income or background, will be able to produce music without having to invest in an instrument or devote hours upon hours of practice to create something that actually sounds good.
+I love that Grimes is advocating for a democratisation of electronic music creation, the idea that everyone, regardless of income or background, will be able to produce music without having to invest in an instrument or devote hours upon hours of practice to create something that actually sounds good.

 Upon listening to Sean’s podcast with Grimes, I immediately downloaded some editing software to try and create my own ‘electronic’ piece.
 I think I vastly underestimated how easy that would be.
 It isn’t easy to create music through a computer when your entire understanding of music is through an instrument that merely requires finger-touch to create sound.
-The process of creating a piece of music on a program involves a deep visual understanding of sound effects, where to source aural material, and how to fit everything together to create something recognizable as music.
+The process of creating a piece of music on a programme involves a deep visual understanding of sound effects, where to source aural material, and how to fit everything together to create something recognisable as music.
 Of course, a good microphone and some better editing software might help with that, but I must say I felt humbled upon listening to Grimes once more in my new understanding of the skill involved in her creative process.

 Back on the AI topic, I recently came across a fascinating website called ‘ARTAI’.
 Funnily enough, it was advertised to me on Instagram…it seems the internet knows where my interests lie.